With economic signals mixed, Fed policymakers still divided

 "Given the mounting global growth concerns and worrisome forward-looking indicators, we believe it would have taken a much stronger number to convince Fed leadership that they have already taken out enough insurance against downside risks," JP Morgan economist Michael Feroli told investors in a note.

-"The benefits (of a tight labor market) are amazing, and we somehow have to keep it going," he said.
+"The benefits (of a tight labour market) are amazing, and we somehow have to keep it going," he said.

-(With reporing by Jonnelle Marte in New York; Additional reporting by Gertrude Chavez-Dreyfuss and Lucia Mutikani, Editing Chizu Nomiyama and Andrea Ricci)